Reasons to move to san francisco

 8. Vibrant arts and cultural life

-You will never lack that touch of beauty and classics in San Francisco because the city's arts and culture scene is incredibly diverse.
+You will never lack that touch of beauty and classics in San Francisco because the city's arts and culture scene are incredibly diverse.
 There are world-renowned museums, great collections of street art to discover, let alone galleries with glorious collections of paintings and crafts.
 If you enjoy classical music and dances, there are three destinations to visit – the city's ballet, symphony, and opera.
 Animal lovers will not pass by the San Francisco Zoo with over 250 animal species.

 9. Quality education

 Though relocation to San Francisco with kids may be a real challenge, if it happens, parents will not be disappointed with the quality of education offered in the city.
 There are public schools run by the San Francisco Unified School District and private schools that are incredibly popular with children – over 30% of pupils attend them.
 The high school graduation rate in 2017 was 87.9% .

 10. Spectacular views

-If you live in San Francisco, there is no need to ask for advice on where to go to see the city beauty.
+If you live in San Francisco, there is no need to ask for advice on where to go to see the city's beauty.
 It is enough to look out of the window and enjoy the spectacular scenery opened there.
 The city has a hilly topography, so the higher you go, the more diverse landscape you can see.
-Who can resist gazing at the endless ocean line, islands surrounded by water, magnificent bridges spreading across the Bay and mountainous areas facing you from the top?
+Who can resist gazing at the endless ocean line, islands surrounded by water, magnificent bridges spreading across the Bay, and mountainous areas facing you from the top?

 11. Numerous festivals and fairs

 It is impossible to feel bored in a city where festivals and fairs happen more often than once a week.
 Every person will find an event to his taste because festivals are based on different interests including art and crafts, beer, films, food, music, wine, etc. There are regular street fairs and farmer markets taking place in the city too.